mfkhan267/nginx2024/README.md

+# How to use NGINX as a Reverse Proxy?

+This is going to quick start article to Configuring NGINX as a reverse proxy server for HTTP and other protocols.
+You will learn how to pass a request from NGINX to proxied servers over different protocols and TCP ports, modify client request headers that are sent to the proxied server.

 ## What is NGINX?

 As per WIKIPEDIA, Nginx (pronounced "engine x", stylized as NGINX or nginx) is a web server that can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.

 ## What is Apache Tomcat?